 - This harvest will be conducted during frozen conditions.
-If conditions are not favorable for a harvest this winter, the work will be postponed until conditions are favorable. - The property lines in this harvest area were recently (spring/summer 2020) located and marked with pink flagging, brushed, blazed, and painted with blue paint.
-For high visibility for operators, the property lines will be touched up by using pink flagging along the property line. - A wood yard will be created in Stand B. This yard will be located in an area that will minimize impact.
+If conditions are not favorable for a harvest under frozen conditions, the work will be postponed until conditions are favorable. - Due to unpredictable winter weather conditions in the past and likely going forward, a harvest under dry conditions may become a more viable option. - If the opportunity for a harvest presents itself under dry conditions, this harvest may be conducted during the summer and fall months.
+The decision and timing of this harvest will be made based on professional experience with timber harvesting activity.
+The harvest will be conducted when conditions are conducive to support the harvesting equipment and transportation of forest products. - A timber harvest conducted under dry conditions can be equally effective and responsible as a harvest under frozen conditions.
+BMPs will still be utilized to prevent and control sedimentation and runoff. - The property lines in this harvest area were recently (spring/summer 2020) located and marked with pink flagging, brushed, blazed, and painted with blue paint.
+For high visibility for operators, the property lines will be refreshed with pink flagging along the property line prior to the start of the operation. - A wood yard will be created in Stand B. This yard will be located in an area that will minimize impact.
 There area will be subsoiled keeping stumps in place and will minimize major soil disturbance.
 This yard will be large enough to get a truck and trailer turned around with space to pile wood.
+The yard

-The yard will be on level ground, outside of the 250-foot shoreland zone and away from any streams or wetlands. - This harvest will be a mechanized cut-to-length operation combined with hand felling the larger diameter trees.
+- will be on level ground, outside of the 250-foot shoreland zone and away from any streams or wetlands. - This harvest will be a mechanized cut-to-length operation combined with hand felling the larger diameter trees.
 Limbs, brush, and treetops will be placed in the trails and tracked on by forwarders. - Skid trails will remain stable during the operation by adding brush to the trails as necessary. - In addition to conventional nonpoint source pollution controls, all harvesting equipment will carry spill kits.
-To achieve the goals and intent of going above and beyond the BMP standards, qualified contactors and licensed foresters at Comprehensive Land Technologies, Inc. will be utilized to conduct and oversee the timber harvesting operation. - Erosion control berms will be placed along the truck road where there is potential for direct runoff.
-Trees to harvest may be marked with blue paint prior to and during the operation. - Caution will be taken when harvesting within fifty yards of the water for historical and archeological reasons.
+To achieve the goals and intent of going above and beyond the BMP standards, qualified contactors and licensed foresters at Comprehensive Land Technologies, Inc. will be utilized to conduct and oversee the timber harvesting operation. - Erosion control berms will be placed along the truck road where there is potential for direct runoff. - Trees to harvest may be marked with blue paint prior to and during the operation. - Caution will be taken when harvesting within fifty yards of the water for historical and archeological reasons.
 If any evidence of Native American (prehistoric) archeology is found, MHPC will be contacted.
-In efforts to preserve the old stone walls and cellar hole found on the property, trees that are growing up within the cellar hole or within the stone walls will be removed (where possible without further damaging the structure).
+In efforts to preserve the old stone walls and cellar holes found on the property, trees that are growing up within the cellar hole or within the stone walls will be removed (where possible without further damaging the structure).
 Removing these trees will help preserve and prevent the structures from being destroyed by new growth.